jumpinjackie/forge-e33-mod/design/notes.md

 Or we could re-use the room mechanic introduced in Duskmourn

 New dungeon would require enabler/support cards.
 Room mechanic reuse does not

+20/09/2025: Decided to go with Duskmorn room mechanic

 # Nevrons